Skip to main content

 Realtime

-Labkit realtime support is centered on GraphQL subscriptions over graphql-ws.
+Labkit realtime support is centered on GraphQL subscriptions over graphql-ws, with browser recovery handled by @omgjs/labkit-webapp-realtime.

 The important constraint is that websocket auth is established when the socket connects.
 A token update in memory does not change the already-open connection.
 The client must reconnect.